Edythator/schoolSoftCredentialsStealer/README.md

+**SchoolSoft Credentials Stealer**

 This program was created to demonstrate the quality of one of the most popular Swedish school platforms.
-Alongside it being slow, buggy and old, it also has security flaws.
+Alongside it being slow, buggy and old, it also has a ton of security flaws.
 I hate this platform more than anything else and I hope it sees its demise soon.

 Depends on Titanium Web Proxy.